ngxs/store/docs/plugins/websocket.md

 - `DisconnectWebSocket`: Dispatch this Action to disconnect a websockets.
 - `WebSocketDisconnected`: Action dispatched when web socket is disconnected.
 Use its handler for reconnecting.
 - `SendWebSocketMessage`: Send a message to the server.
-- `WebsocketMessageError`: Action dispatched by this plugin when an error ocurrs upon receiving a message.
+- `WebsocketMessageError`: Action dispatched by this plugin when an error occurs upon receiving a message.
 - `WebSocketConnectionUpdated`: Action dispatched by this plugin when a new connection is created on top of an existing one.
 Existing connection is closing.

 In summary - your server-side sockets should send objects that have a `type` property (or another key that you can provide in the `typeKey` property when calling `forRoot`).
 This plugin will receive a message from the server and dispatch the message as an action with the corresponding `type` value.
 If the `type` property doesn't match any client-side `@Action` methods (with an Action with the corresponding `static type` property value) then no State will respond to the message.